WordPress is a powerful content management system thanks to its ecosystem of plugins, themes, and other resources.

 What is headless WordPress?

 To understand what makes a headless WordPress configuration different from traditional WordPress, we first need to talk about headless content management systems in general.
-For a more detailed explanation, you can read our intro guide to headless CMSs.
-For now, though, here’s what you need to know:

 Most CMSs you’ve likely worked with are meant to handle both the front end of the website — the interface that visitors interact with, such as a web page — and the back end of the website — the files stored on servers, including scripts and a content database.
 The back end is where you create, organize, and manage the content before publishing it to the front end.